Automated Lensing Learner: Automated Strong Lensing Identification with a Computer Vision Technique: Results

 The classifier model assigns a score to each test image, which is a probability that the image is a strong lensing system.
 To construct the ROC curve, we rank the test images by probability, and calculate the tpr and fpr for decreasing discrimination threshold.

-For very high discrimination threshold, we have maximal purity, but a low completeness (bottom left region of the ROC).
-For a very low discrimination threshold, we have maximal completeness, but minimal purity (top right region of the ROC).
+Higher discrimination thresholds correspond to higher true positive rates, but will have more false negatives (bottom left region of the ROC).
+For a very low discrimination threshold, we have fewer false negatives but more false positives (top right region of the ROC).
 The ideal model would have an ROC curve with data points that go from $(x, y) = (0, 0)$ to $(x, y) = (0, 1)$ to $(x, y) = (1, 1)$.

 In the context of strong lensing systems, we wish to maximize the true positive rate so we have a representative count of the fraction of strong lensing systems in an observed volume of the universe.
 We also want to minimize the false positive rate.
 Positively identified strong lensing systems will require expensive spectroscopic follow-up for validation.
-The steepness of the ROC curve indicates how well the model will optimize the two, and we can characterize the steepness by the area under the curve (AUC).
+The steepness of the ROC curve indicates how well the model will optimize the two.
+One way to characterize the performance of a model is with the area under the curve (AUC).
 The ideal model would have an AUC of 1.
 We show the ROC curves of our best performing models in each dataset.

-For comparison, we also show a Precision-Recall curve (see Figure~\ref{fig:PRcompilation}), where precision is the number of true positives identified as positive divided by the total number of positively identified images (purity) and recall is the number of true positives identified as positive divided by the total number of true positives (completeness).
-Each point in the figure is calculated with a varying threshold for identification.
-Since our sample has a class balance of 50-50 between positives (lens) and negatives (non-lens), the most lenient threshold for identification would yield a precision of 0.5 at a recall of 1.0.
-It is important to note that this figure changes as the class balance changes; if we had 90\% non-lenses and 10\% lenses, the most lenient threshold would yield a precision of 1/9 at a recall of 1.
-The ROC curve is a more typical metric for supervised classification.

 Figure~\ref{fig:ROCcompilation} shows the ROC curves for models trained using the entire 10,000 training sample, with best-case HOG and regularization parameters.
 The models have been evaluated on a hold-out set of 1,000 images that were not used in the parameter search.
 We show the mock HST, LSST-best, and LSST10 results respectively in red, blue, and green.
 Solid lines correspond to a model trained and tested on images with the lensing galaxy.
 Dashed lines correspond to a model trained and tested on images where the lensing galaxy is excluded from the mock observation, simulating an ideal modeling and subtraction of the lensing galaxy, which has been one proposed method to improve the identification of strong lensing systems.
 The corresponding AUC is listed in the legend.